-During the second quarter, sales of such large-scale products as Brand Panel and Yahoo!
-Billboard struggled, but sales of such large advertising space products as Super Banners, Monster, and Large Rectangle that are placed on the top pages of each property or category performed well.
+During the third quarter, sales of high impact products were especially strong.
+Following a renewal in April, Brand Panel for top pages achieved record sales and sales of such large advertising space products as Super Banners, Monster, and Sky Scrapper that are placed on the top pages of each property or category performed well.
+Moreover, Yahoo!
+Delivery also posted significant sales growth thanks to a sales campaign.